-In Oregon, the Company deposits funds from its operations into its credit union accounts at Salal Credit Union (Washington State) and Maps Credit Union (Oregon).
-In Nevada, the Company deposits funds from its operations into its credit union accounts held at Partner Colorado Credit Union through Safe Harbor Private Banking services.
+In Oregon, the Company deposits funds from its operations into its credit union accounts at Salal Credit Union (Washington State).
+In Nevada, the Company deposits funds from its operations into its credit union accounts held Greater Nevada Credit Union (Nevada) and at Partner Colorado Credit Union through Safe Harbor Private Banking services (Colorado).
 The Company is fully transparent with its credit union partners regarding the nature of its business and the credit unions remain supportive of the Company's growth plans.
-The Company is currently testing a credit card pilot program at it's dispensary in Portland.